eginez/graalvm-demos/micronaut-webapp/README.md

 To execute the services
 ```
-./gradlew todo-service:run //for the todo-service
+./gradlew todo-service:run //for the todo-service you can also :runInstrumented to run an instance that will capture profiles
-./gradlew frontend:run //for the frontend
+./gradlew frontend:run //for the frontend you can also :runInstrumented to run a instance that will capture profiles
 ```
 The above will start the `frontend` service in [http://localhost:8081/todos](http://localhost:8081/todos) and the `todo-service` in [https://localhost:8443/api/todos](https://localhost:8443/api/todos)